hassan1brahim/unsplash-image-downloader/README.md

     ├── spiderman_0.jpg
     ├── spiderman_1.jpg
     └── ...
  Notes
-This script relies on the structure of Unsplash's HTML, which may change.
+This script relies on the structure of Unsplash’s HTML, which may change.

 As of June 11, 2025, it looks for images with the class czQTa.

-If the class or site structure changes, the script may stop working until updated.
+If the site’s structure changes, the script may stop working until it is updated.

  Disclaimer
 This tool is for educational and personal use only.
 Always respect a website’s robots.txt file and terms of service.

+---

+Let me know if you want to automate downloading high-res images or if you want to adapt this into a web app.